paul-london/Code-Jam/README.md

 ## 📝 Notes

-- Algorithm selection and trade-offs will be discussed as a group.
+- Algorithm selection and trade-offs were discussed as a group.
 - Aim to build something that _works_, then iterate and optimize.
 - Keep code modular and readable for team collaboration.